QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Service Levels.md

 Every customer logging in to the service needs to:
 - Have ran a virus scan in the past week.
-- Immediately change his/her password and notify the servicedesk if the customer suspects a third party has gained access to his/her account.
+- Immediately change his/her password and notify the service desk if the customer suspects a third party has gained access to his/her account.

 ---